VincentTam/minimal-mistakes/_portfolio/chronobot.md

 The game uses this feature to add depth and strategy across different game modes.
 {: .text-justify}
 {% include video id="Ivv2-JtN-JQ" provider="youtube" %}
-The current version of the game was developed as a student project during three months at the National Graduate School of Games in France (ENJMIN).
+This game was developed as a student project during three months at the National Graduate School of Games in France (ENJMIN) in 2015.
 {: .text-justify}
 This game was finalist for the Student Award at ***UNITE 2015*** and ***PING 2015***, Game Critic finalist at ***Montpellier In Game 2015*** and finalist for the Outstanding Talent Award at ***LUDICIOUS 2016***.
 {: .text-justify}